 - Then, click on the copied data on the clipboard.
 Consequently, data from all the cells are placed in Cell D5, obviously merged and we did not lose any data.

-Read More: How to Merge Cells in Excel Table (7 Ways)
+Read More: How to Concatenate Multiple Cells in Excel

 2. Use Notepad to Combine Multiple Cells and Avoid Data Losing in Excel